 I liked the sound of the thought very much.
 So, I planned the trip and off I went.

-Amsterdam, Berlin, Munich, Vienna, Budapest, and Krakow.
+Amsterdam, Berlin, Munich, Budapest, Vienna and Krakow.
 Six European cities in 9 days.
-Then I skipped over the Atlantic for some R and R with friends.
-New York, Atlanta, Houston, Dallas and New Orleans.
+Then I skipped over the Atlantic for some R and R. New York, Atlanta, Houston, Dallas and New Orleans.

 You can’t be broke if you don’t check your bank account.

 Since most human beings suffer from the grand delusion that people are dying to read whatever drivel they write, I’m sharing memories of the trip in separate blog posts.
 See links below.
 Maybe it might inspire you to have some sense and not travel, the consequence of which is some seriously expanded mind.

 Hopefully, not from visiting coffee shops in Amsterdam.

 Please click on cities below for account of each trip.